-If you’re looking for a way to increase your online visibility across the board, I encourage you to explore our Online Practice Center + Membership marketing package.
-The Online Practice Center gives you access to the tools you need to take control of your marketing campaigns like advanced reporting and tools for reputation management, social media, and advertising analytics.
-These will help you understand what’s going on and make doing things yourself a bit easier.
+If you’re looking for a way to increase your online visibility across the board, I encourage you to check out our all-inclusive dental marketing package: the Pro Membership.
+The Pro Membership gives you access to the tools you need to take control of your marketing campaigns like advanced reporting and tools for reputation management, social media, and advertising analytics.

 Your takeaway: Repeat exposure is the key to your online marketing.
 Be everywhere online, often and try not to fixate on your organic search results as much.

-Does the Online Practice Center + Membership marketing package sound like the perfect solution to your lack of online visibility?
+Does the Pro Membership sound like the perfect solution to your lack of online visibility?
 If so, please schedule a consultation with Pro Impressions today.

 As Google and other search engines change, we must change.
 Google updates (which will undoubtedly be followed by other search engines) force us to look at our marketing strategies and say, “Where can we improve?”
 “How will this update hurt our member offices?” and “How will it help?”.

 Like any other business, Google continually tries to improve its user experience.
 That means more analyzing user behavior, finding out what they really want, and searching for content and businesses that are relevant, reputable, an authority on the market, and near.
 Early this year, Google released a new “Vicinity Update” that we’ve been working hard to manage for our member offices.
 What does this latest Google update mean for dentists?